 1. SARAIVA BOOKSTORE

-This Rio de Janeiro bookstore features a rainbow made of books that wraps around the shop.
+features a rainbow made of books that wraps around the shop.
 Although those titles are not for sale, there are plenty of options available on the ground floor.
 Despite its large size, the creators wanted the store to feel cozy and welcoming.
 Color is an important theme of the establishment: The top-floor children’s section also features a multi-hued, striped seating area.

 2. WAANDERS IN DE BROEREN